 Openly sharing thoughts, ideas and plans makes your team stronger and your business impenetrable.

+One of the most prevailing office design trends revolves around dispensing with isolating cubicles.
 Some of the biggest brands in the world today such as Uber, Spotify and Airbnb are all embracing share based workplaces.
 Essentially, this means having co-working spaces within the workplace to create a more collaborative environment that more traditional working environments fail to deliver on.

 Whether this is to do with the increased popularity of Activity Based Working (ABW) or a fallout from the share based economy fuelled by Gen-Y’s impact on the workforce, share based workplaces are here to stay and are making a difference to workplaces in a big way.